Delayed Rewards Calibration via Reward Empirical Sufficiency: Conclusion

 \section{Conclusion}

 In this paper, we formulate an approach to calibrating delayed rewards from a classification perspective.
 Due to the purified training, the proposed ESCE model is capable of accurately extracting the critical states.
 Accordingly, the agents trained with calibrated rewards could be assigned with reward without delay.
-In addition, the results show that agents trained with the proposed calibrated rewards could learn distinctive policies in environments with extremely delayed rewards.
-Furthermore, we further identify and discuss the sufficient states extracted by our model resonate with the observations of human.
+In addition, further experimental results show that agents trained with the proposed calibrated rewards could learn distinctive policies in environments even with extremely delayed rewards.
+We further identify and discuss the sufficient states extracted by our model resonate with the observations of humans.